-- (a) The Registrar, on the recommendation of the academic head of department or the dean, may grant a person exemption from certain modules or give credit for credits earned through formal learning in a prior qualification or in a partially completed qualification - whether obtained at the UFS or elsewhere - with a view to taking another qualification, provided that: - No more than 50% of the credits may be transferred from the completed qualification(s) to another qualification, subject to the provision that - (aa) at least 50% of the credits for the new qualification be earned at the UFS; and - (bb) a maximum of 50% (for Postgraduate Diplomas) and a maximum of 25% (for Bachelor Honours, Master's and doctoral degrees) of the credits accrued at the highest NQF level in the previously completed qualification(s) be acknowledged for another qualification. - (ii) As regards a discontinued qualification, all the applicable credits may be granted for the new qualification, except in respect of a student from another institution of higher education, in which case no more than 50% of the credits required to obtain the qualification may be transferred - also taking into account the 50% restriction in respect of credits earned at the highest NQF level (for Postgraduate Diplomas) and the restriction of 25% (for Bachelor Honours, Master's and doctoral degrees).
-Before the approval of content for CAT regarding Master's and doctoral qualifications, it should be determined whether the content is current and relevant. - (iii) If credits have been granted based on a discontinued qualification, the registration period for the previous qualification and that for the new qualification must at least coincide with the period prescribed for the new qualification at the UFS. - (iv) A person from another institution of higher education has to register at the UFS for at least one (1) academic year (two (2) semesters). - (v) Credits from a completed or a discontinued qualification may be transferred to another qualification only once. - (vi) No research essay, dissertation or thesis may contain work that is identical, in terms of research and content, to work that a student previously presented for a qualification. - (b) Credits are granted on the basis of formal learning with a relevance of at least 50%. - (c) Exemptions are granted on the basis of non-formal learning in accordance with RPL guidelines, with a minimum relevance of at least 50%.
+- (a) The Registrar, on the recommendation of the academic head of department or the dean, may once grant a person exemption from or give credit for credits earned through formal learning in a previous qualification or in a partially completed qualification - whether obtained here or elsewhere - with a view to taking another qualification, provided that - (i) no more than 50% of the credits may once only be transferred from the completed qualification(s) to another qualification, subject to the provision that - (aa) at least 50% of the credits for the new qualification be earned at the UFS; and - (bb) a maximum of 25% of the credits accrued at the highest NQF level in the previously completed qualification(s) be acknowledged for another qualification; - (ii) as regards a discontinued qualification, all the applicable credits may be granted for the new qualification, except in respect of a student from another institution of higher education, in which case no more than 50% of the credits required to obtain the qualification be transferred - also taking into account the 25% restriction in respect of credits earned at the highest NQF level; - (iii) if credits have been granted based on a discontinued qualification, the registration period for the previous qualification and that for the new qualification must at least coincide with the period prescribed for the new qualification at the UFS;

+- (iv) a person from another institution of higher education has to register at the UFS for at least two (2) academic years (four (4) semesters); - (v) credits from a completed or a discontinued qualification may be transferred to another qualification only once. - (b) A UFS student who wishes to continue with her/his Doctoral Degree studies at another institution of higher education, or a candidate who is registered for a Doctoral Degree at another institution of higher education and wishes to continue with her/his studies at the UFS, may only continue with the same research after the UFS and the other institution of higher education have come to an agreement as regards the research that has already been done and the subsidy implications. - (c) With regard to a student who fails to fulfil the requirements for a qualification, the general principle is that the student may not be awarded an early-exit qualification.